MoSync/MoSync/libs/Wormhole/jslib/mdDocs/file/filereader/filereader.md

 __Parameters:__

 - file - the file object to read
-- encoding - the encoding to use to encode the file's content.
-Default is UTF8.
+- encoding - the encoding to use to encode the file's content. <!-- Default is UTF8. -->

+NOTE: __encoding__ parameter is currently not supported.

 Quick Example
 -------------